the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/meet-the-react-component.md

 # leanpub-end-insert
 ~~~~~~~

+Optionally you can also make the *src/index.css* and *src/App.css* files blank for starting from a clean slate style-wise.

+Next, start your application with `npm run dev` on the command line and check what's displayed in the browser.
+You should see the headline "Hello React" showing up.
+Before we dive deeper into each topic, here comes a quick overview of what's in your code and what we will cover more in-depth in the following sections:

-First, this React component, called App component, is just a JavaScript function.
-It's commonly called **function component**, because there are other variations of React components  (see **component types** later).
-Second, the App component doesn't receive any parameters in its function signature yet (see **props** later).
-And third, the App component returns code that resembles HTML which is called JSX (see **JSX** later).
+* First, this React component, specifically called App component, is just a JavaScript function.
+In contrast to traditional JavaScript functions, it's defined in [PascalCase](https://www.robinwieruch.de/javascript-naming-conventions/).
+A component has to start with a capital letter, otherwise it isn't treated as component in React.
+The kind of the App component is commonly called a **function component**.
+Function components are the modern way of using components in React, however, be aware that there are other variations of React components (see **component types** in a later section) too.

-The function component possess implementation details like any other JavaScript function.
+* Second, the App component doesn't have any parameters in its function signature yet.
+In the upcoming sections, you will learn how to pass information (see **props** in a later section) from one component to another component.
+These props will be accessible via the function's signature as parameters then.
+* And third, the App component returns code that resembles HTML.
+You will see how this new syntax (see **JSX** in a later section), allows you to combine JavaScript and HTML for displaying highly dynamic and interactive content in a browser.

+Like any other JavaScript function, a function component can have implementation details between the function signature and the return statement.
 You will see this in practice in action throughout your React journey:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
-import React from 'react';
+import * as React from 'react';

 function App() {
 # leanpub-start-insert
-  // do something in between
+  // you can do something in between
 # leanpub-end-insert

   return (
     <div>
-      <h1>Hello World</h1>
+      <h1>Hello React</h1>
     </div>
   );
 }